European shares led higher by mining companies; Glencore jumps

 LONDON, Sept 7 European shares gained on Monday, with basic resources stocks leading the market higher after mining and commodities trading company Glencore announced plans to cut debt and trim its African copper operations.

-The pan-European FTSEurofirst 300 index was up 0.5 percent at 1,399.34 points by the close after rising to a high of 1,409.64 points in early trading.
+The pan-European FTSEurofirst 300 index was up 0.3 percent at 1,397.29 points by 1355 GMT after rising to a high of 1,409.64 points in early trading.
 The index closed 2.5 percent lower on Friday when a mixed jobs report fuelled uncertainty about the timing of a likely U.S. rate hike.

 "Concerns regarding the group's balance sheet have weighed heavily on the share price in recent weeks.
 Whilst uncertainties regarding prospects for China and its impact on the mining sector remain, Glencore management appear to be taking firm action to try and remove the company from the eye of the storm," Keith Bowman, equity analyst at Hargreaves Lansdown, said.